Why we started Closer to the Cure

 Jennifer started Closer to the Cure as a way to channel fundraising efforts to advance treatment for Medulloblastoma (both in research and resulting treatment protocols) as well as other types of pediatric brain tumors.

-Feel free to contact anytime with any questions.
+Feel free to contact Jennifer anytime.

 It takes a village...